rishabh013/Data-Analysis/README.md

-# ETG-Inventory-Management-Sysem
+# ETG-Inventory-Management-Sysems
-This repository is having all the codes with json files for making Inventory Management Systems
+This repository is having all the codes with json files for making Inventory Management Systems during ETG AI/ML internship